What to Do With a Sudden Windfall?

 First, consider the tax implications of the money that you receive which depend on where the money comes from as to whether or not it is taxable.
 Talk to your tax accountant or another financial professional to determine whether or not the money is considered exempt from taxes.
 Most money is not, so you should set aside enough money to cover the taxes or pay the taxes now.

 If you have the opportunity to take the money in monthly or annual payments rather than a lump sum, it could help you curb the temptation to splurge.
 Lifestyle creep is a real risk when you suddenly have extra funds and spend just a little bit more here or there over time.
 If you can take the money in annual payments, you may also be able to spread out your tax liability over time, but speak to a tax professional for more insight.

 Set Aside a Small Portion for Fun

-The majority of the money should be used to cover other expenses and invest for yours and your family's future.
+The majority of the money should be used to cover other expenses and invest for your future.

 Set up a Financial Plan

 Before you make any additional decisions with your money, you need to create a financial plan if you do not already have one.
 If you've already done this, you may want to adjust your goals.
 Consider updating your goals and putting the bulk of the money toward your long-term financial plan.
 This way, you can speed up the process and reach your goals much more quickly.

 If you already have an estate plan, it makes sense to revisit it periodically anyway, but you may have significant changes to make after receiving a windfall.
 It's important to have an estate plan in place to ensure that your money is distributed exactly according to your wishes upon your death.
 A detailed estate plan can also make the wealth distribution process much less upsetting for your grieving beneficiaries as well.

 Pay Off Your Debt